 Couple who are carriers of fatal genetic disease chosen as Gift of Hope IVF Grant 2019 recipients

 Vanessa and Chandler Langlois, of Plaquemine, Louisiana, are the 18th couple chosen since 2006 to receive the Gift of Hope IVF Grant.
-The award gives them the chance to build their family through a free in vitro fertilization cycle with preimplantation genetic diagnosis testing from Fertility Answers.
+The award gives them the chance to build their family through a free in vitro fertilization cycle with PGT-M (preimplantation genetic testing for monogenetic disease) from Fertility Answers.